Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Experimental Results

 \subsection{Flow Fields}

 \Cref{fig:pivNearWake} shows the normalized time-average streamwise velocity field $0.6D$ downstream of the array (i.e., within the near-wake) as a function of $\beta$ and $\lambda$.
 The velocity fields are characterized by a wake region behind the turbines ($U_x/U_{\infty} < 1$, indicated by blue hues) and a bypass region with accelerated flow above, below, and between the turbines ($U_x/U_{\infty} > 1$, indicated by red hues).
 The bypass flow region between Turbine B and the flume wall lies outside of the field of view, and we attribute the persistent region of decelerated flow below Turbine B at all $\lambda$ to the test rig wake (\cref{fig:testRig}).
+Qualitatively, the shape of the near-wake resembles that observed in prior work for individual \citep{bachant_characterising_2015, ross_experimental_2020a} and pairs \citep{posa_wake_2022} of cross-flow turbines.
+Deformation of the wake at the top and bottom of the turbine projected area is attributable in part to vortices that form at the interface between the blades and the struts, which intensify at higher tip-speeds.

 Trends in the evolution of the near-wake with $\beta$ and $\lambda$ are apparent in two-dimensional velocity profiles of the average streamwise velocity at each $y/D$ (\cref{fig:pivlineBetaUinf}).
 These profiles are calculated over the middle $70\%$ of the blade span to exclude edge effects from the blade-end struts.
 Ripples in the wake region of these profiles are attributed to the passage of vortices shed from the blades during their downstream sweep.
 At $\lambda = 1.6$ (\cref{fig:pivlineScaled_infty_TSR1.6}), where array thrust varies weakly with $\beta$ (\cref{fig:perfVBlockage_ct}), $U_x/U_{\infty}$ increases slightly with $\beta$ across the lateral profile.
 As $\lambda$ increases (\cref{fig:pivlineScaled_infty_TSR2.6,fig:pivlineScaled_infty_TSR3.6}), the turbines impart greater resistance on the flow and more fluid is diverted around them, causing $U_x/U_{\infty}$ to increase in the bypass region for all $\beta$.
 Similarly, at a given $\lambda$, the bypass velocity increases with $\beta$. $U_x/U_{\infty}$ in the wake region also tends to increase with $\beta$ at a given $\lambda$ since confinement increases the flow through the turbines.
 However, increases in the wake velocity with $\beta$ are less pronounced than the corresponding increases in bypass velocity due to momentum extraction by the array from the core flow through the turbines.
 Although the maximum bypass velocity at the array centerline increases with both the $\beta$ and $\lambda$, $U_x/U_{\infty}$ decreases more rapidly away from this midpoint at higher $\lambda$.
 This is indicated by the narrower peaks in the velocity profiles as $\lambda$ increases at a given $\beta$.
 Conversely, an increase in $\beta$ at constant $\lambda$ results in a more gradual reduction of $U_x/U_{\infty}$ away from the array centerline, which implies increased turbulent mixing between the bypass flow and flow through the turbine.
 As discussed by \citet{nishino_effects_2012}, mixing between the bypass and core flows provides a secondary power enhancement with increasing blockage by increasing the pressure drop across the rotor as a consequence of elevated near-wake velocity.